mui/material-ui/docs/data/material/migration/migration-v4/migration-v4.md

 The minimum supported version of TypeScript has been increased from v3.2 to v3.5.

-:::warning
+:::info
 We try to align with types released by [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) (i.e. packages published on npm under the `@types` namespace).

-We will not change the minimum supported version in a major version of Material UI.
+We will not change the minimum supported version in a minor version of Material UI.
 However, we generally recommend not to use a TypeScript version older than the lowest supported version of DefinitelyTyped.
 :::